-A. In order to receive academic credit for an internship experience, all students pursuing a B.B.A. degree with a major in accounting, computer information systems, economics, finance, management or marketing are required to complete an internship of at least 150 hours during the semester in which they are receiving academic credit.
+A. In order to receive academic credit for an internship experience, all students pursuing a B.B.A. degree with a major in accounting, economics, finance, management or marketing are required to complete an internship of at least 150 hours during the semester in which they are receiving academic credit.
 To receive academic credit for the internship, students need to register for Professional Business Experience (ACCT 480 for accounting majors or MGMT 480 for all other business majors), a class that meets for 50 minutes once a week during the semester of your internship.
 The Career Center requires that you complete the Internship Learning Contract andInternship Agreement, Disclosure, and Certifications forms by the due date (usually within the first two weeks of the semester, or by the end of the first week of summer classes).
 If you need assistance with an internship, please consult with your advisor and/or Career Planning and Development.

 A.All business majors are required to have an international study experience.
 This requirement may be met in many ways, including, but not limited to, many of Drury’s study abroad programs, including study abroad for a semester, a year, or through special short-term courses.
 To apply, you should complete the International Study Program Application form and submit it to the Study Abroad Office and the Breech Application for Approval of Study Abroad.
 During your study abroad you will be enrolled in the appropriate study abroad course and complete an assignment related to your study abroad experience.